SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/09-HTTP2.md

 # Header Compression

-With HTTP/1.1 each **request/response** carries its headers that describe the transferred resources and it's properties this is metadata send as plain text sends at every HTTP transfer, this may add anywhere from 500-800 bytes or even more (depending on the cookies) of data which can be safely cached.
+With HTTP/1.1 each **request/response** carries its headers that describe the transferred resources and its properties this is metadata send as plain text sends at every HTTP transfer, this may add anywhere from 500-800 bytes or even more (depending on the cookies) of data which can be safely cached.

 In HTTP/2 this problem is solved by introducing **Headers Table** both for client and server of seen headers.